xunne899/tgc18-project3-frontend/README.md

 ## 1. Summary

-- Customers with religion or dietry constraints are not able to access to spices or sauces available to them
+- Customers with religion or dietry constraints are not able to access easily to spices or sauces available to them at times
 - In singapore i realised that there are not many e-commerce sauces and spice store cater to customers with dietry or religion constraints(eg. halal and vegan).
 As a owner of this project i would like to come up with an e-commerce store which allows customers to enjoy the freedom of purchasing spices and sauces regardless of their dietry contraints or background

 ### ERD